benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q094.png)

-_**Q162:** Any dragon pair (A, B) where the second shortest call from A to B is longer than 60 minutes_
+_**Q162:** Any dragon pair (A, B) where the second shortest period A froze B is longer than 60 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q162.png)

-_**Q163:** Any dragon that the average duration of its 10 shortest outgoing calls is greater than 60 minutes_
+_**Q163:** Any dragon that the average duration of the 10 shortest times it freezes is greater than 60 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q163.png)

-_**Q185:** Any dragon that was frozen by Balerion: at least one call on or after 1/1/1010, at least one call shorter than 10 minutes, more than 10 calls (on or after 1/1/1010 or shorter than 10 minutes)_
+_**Q185:** Any dragon that was frozen by Balerion: at least one time on or after 1/1/1010, at least one time for less than 10 minutes, more than 10 times (on or after 1/1/1010 or for less than 10 minutes)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q185.png)